 We can only make change when we can identify the problem.
 Ensuring that parents and communities have access to education and workforce data, and that leaders use that information to make changes to solve problems for their communities, is the first step toward making certain that everyone receives the education they deserve.

-Blair is DQC’s director of communications, leading the organization’s efforts to communicate about its mission to change the role of data to ensure that data works for everyone navigating their education and workforce journeys.
+Blair is DQC’s Vice President, Communications, leading the organization’s efforts to communicate about its mission to change the role of data to ensure that data works for everyone navigating their education and workforce journeys.

 Before joining DQC, Blair was director of media relations for the Collaborative for Student Success, where she led efforts to communicate around the need for high standards, aligned assessments, and strong systems of accountability.
 Prior to that, she advocated for a high-quality education for each and every student by managing communications around K–12 and teacher quality initiatives at The Education Trust.